the-turing-way/the-turing-way/book/website/communication/podcasts/podcasts-personal-stories.md

 The podcast is part of the Orion open science project and this will end in September.
 So we are not happy that it might end and we are looking into how we can fund the podcast going forward.

-## 8. Is there anything else that you want to add the interview that has not been covered in the questions above?
+## 8. Is there anything else that you want to add to the interview that has not been covered in the questions above?

-**Emma** - I guess try and innovate, the podcast format can be quite similar so look at how radio programming has presented material in different ways for inspiration.
+**Emma** - I guess to try and innovate, the podcast format can be quite similar to look at how radio programming has presented the material in different ways for inspiration.
 Find a unique content or format!

 *This interview was conducted by Emma Karoune and Maria Nanton.*